Our “Right to Try”

 AMBROSE accesses the mixed population of stem and regenerative cells in a patient’s fat (adipose tissue) using the Celution system.
 This cell preparation is called adipose-derived stem and regenerative cells (ADRCs).
 ADRCs processed with the Celution® System meet the criteria in the Act.
 Celution-processed ADRCs have been approved for use 9 in FDA phase 1/2 safety trials.

-Additional Celution credentials include but are not limited to:
+Additional Celution bonafides include but are not limited to:

-- Approvals for clinical use in over 40 countries internationally.
+- CE-Mark Approval in over 40 countries internationally.

-- Researchers have used Celution-processed ADRCs in over 30 published human studies or case reports for a wide range of chronic diseases.[6]
+- Researchers have published over 90 Celution System Studies or Case Reports covering a wide range of chronic diseases.[8]

 - In the 12 years since Celution was approved in Europe and Japan, there has not been a single report of a cell-related adverse event.

 In summary, our Right to Try is fundamental to our health and well-being.
-AMBROSE is providing the right to try cell therapy in accordance with the Right to Try Act.
-This is in complete alignment with our Mission: To help people with chronic degenerative diseases improve symptoms, function, and quality of life using adult stem cell therapy.
+Ambrose Cell Therapy provides ADRC-based treatments under the Right to Try Act in alignment with our Mission: To help people with chronic degenerative diseases improve symptoms, function, and quality of life using adult stem cell therapy.

 [1] The ‘‘Trickett Wendler, Frank Mongiello, Jordan McLinn, and Matthew Bellina Right to Try Act